ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 ![](/images/soc-lab-project/10.png)

-Now i can RDP into test-machine normally as `JSmith`.
+Now I can RDP into test-machine normally as `JSmith`.

 ![](/images/soc-lab-project/11.png)